Danzig rebellion: Fighting

-In August 1576, Bathory led 2,000 (Polish soldiers and mercenaries from Transylvania) men to Malbork (Marienburg), from there Polish units took control of the area surrounding Gdańsk, capturing Grabina and Głowa, two strategically important villages, thereby blockading Danzig's port from the east and the south.
-The King left the army under the command of Hetman Jan Zborowski and most of the forces were stationed at Tczew (Dirschau).
-In the west the main base was at Puck (Putzig), where there was a mercenary force led by Ernest Weyher.
-While some Polish privateer ships fought the Gdańsk and Danish-Norwegian fleets, for the most part the control of the Baltic Sea belonged to the Danzigers and their allies.
+In August 1576, Bathory led 2,000 (Polish soldiers and mercenaries from Transylvania) men to Malbork (Marienburg), from there Polish units took control of the area surrounding Danzig, capturing Grabina and Głowa, two strategically important villages, thereby blockading Danzig's port from the east and the south.
+The King left the army under the command of Hetman Jan Zborowski and most of the forces were stationed at Dirschau (Tczew).
+In the west the main base was at Putzig (Puck), where there was a mercenary force led by Ernest Weyher.
+While some Polish privateer ships fought the Danzig and Danish-Norwegian fleets, for the most part the control of the Baltic Sea belonged to the Danzigers and their allies.
 Soon after the fighting begun, Maximilian's II death (12 October 1576) was announced; this weakened Danzig's position and made the conflict less about the recognition of the ruler than about Danzig's privileges.